daniel-porter/Network-Address-Translation-Lab/README.md

 - **Controlled Access**: Port forwarding demonstrates how to securely expose necessary services while minimizing the attack surface.
 - **Honey Pot Integration**: Setting up a honey pot showcases a fundamental cybersecurity technique for monitoring and analyzing malicious activity.

+These configurations demonstrate practical skills used in enterprise networks to protect internal systems, optimize resource allocation, and manage secure remote access.

 ## Skills Demonstrated
 - Network design and IP address allocation using CIDR.
 - Configuration of NAT, PAT, and port forwarding.